Frequently Asked Questions About Mediation

 What is Mediation?

-Mediation is one option for couples that allows them to reach a fair settlement through a neutral third party – the mediator.
-Couples are able to control the timing, and a mediated divorce can be more economical than a traditional divorce, which often can be prolonged and costly.
+Mediation is one option to resolve a family law matter through a neutral third party – the mediator.
+Couples are able to control the timing, and a mediated divorce can be more economical than a traditional divorce proceeding settled by a judge, which often can be prolonged and costly.

 Mediation can offer couples a win-win solution because both parties are involved in making decisions together regarding custody, visitation, property division and all the other important issues that are a part of a divorce.